 Wear closed shoes or boots and long pants on all hikes.
 Carry at least 2 liters of water and some snacks, be prepared to get wet and take precautions against the sun.
+We strongly recommend hiring a guide for these hikes and can arrange one for you.
 All durations given are for round-trips.

 La Cangreja National Park to Rancho Mastatal: 5 hours.
 Hike from La Cangreja National Park to Rancho Mastatal (or vice versa).
 Experience primary and secondary tropical forests, beautiful rivers, great swimming holes and wildlife.
 Three stream crossings.
 Guide necessary.
 Moderate.

 Rancho Mastatal Circuit: 3 hours.
 Hike Rancho Mastatal’s 7-kilometer circuit.
 Mountain views, primary and secondary forests, river, waterfalls, swimming holes and wildlife.
 Two stream crossings.
+Guide necessary.
 Moderate.
-We can provide you with a self-guided map or arrange a guide.

 Hidden Falls and Big Trees: Visit primary forest on the Ranch’s land and discover small, hidden waterfalls.
 Approximately 4-hours with time for discovering.
 Nice pools for swimming.
 No path.
 Walk up river.
 Wildlife.
 Guide necessary.
 Easy to moderate.

-Cerro Cangreja Summit: 8 hours.
+Cerro Cangreja Summit: 5 hours.
 Climb to the summit of Cerro Cangreja, the highest point in the area, for wonderful views to the Pacific Ocean and the surrounding countryside.
 Bring extra water.
 Guide necessary.
 Moderate to strenuous.
-Snack included.

 Quepos/Manuel Antonio Area